• Skip to primary navigation

 • Add the eggs, one at a time, stirring well with each addition, then sift in the millet flour and the cocoa, and add the salt.
 Stir well.

-• Divide the batter between the cups of the prepared muffin pan and bake for about 17 minutes, until a cake tested inserted into the middle of one comes out clean.
+• Bake the peanut butter brownies for about 30 minutes, until a cake tester inserted into the middle of it comes out mostly clean and the edges are set.

 Notes